redis/redis-doc/docs/data-types/streams.md

 ## Streams basics

 Streams are an append-only data structure.
-The fundamental write command, called [XADD](/commands/xadd), appends a new entry to the specified stream.
+The fundamental write command, called `XADD`, appends a new entry to the specified stream.

 Each stream entry consists of one or more field-value pairs, somewhat like a record or a Redis hash: